-Lioresal is a prescription medication approved by the Food and Drug Administration (FDA) for treating spasticity in children and adults with multiple sclerosis (MS).
-Lioresal is also sold as a generic under its drug name, Baclofen.
-Lioresal is not a cure for MS, but it can relieve the cramping, muscle tightness and spasms caused by MS. Lioresal may not be appropriate for pregnant women or women who might become pregnant.
-Lioresal may not be appropriate for people who are also taking medications that depress the nervous system such as antihistamines, narcotic pain relievers, other muscle relaxants or seizure medications.
-Avoid drinking alcohol while taking Lioresal.
+Lioresal is a prescription medication approved by the U.S. Food and Drug Administration (FDA) for treating spasticity in children and adults with multiple sclerosis (MS).
+Lioresal is not a cure for MS, but it can relieve the cramping, muscle tightness and spasms caused by MS. Lioresal is also known by its drug name, baclofen.

 Lioresal is a muscle relaxant.
 It is believed that Lioresal works by activating the gamma-aminobutyric acid (GABA) receptors on nerve cells, inhibiting the excitability of the nerves and decreasing muscle tension.

 Lioresal can be administered in two ways, orally and intrathecally (by spinal pump).